Black Friday Statistics 2019

 It wasn’t until the late 1980s that Black Friday found mainstream popularity as a day for the general public to find a good deal.
 While overall sales are up for Black Friday by and large, its popularity has dipped over the last few years, with retailers reporting drops in physical sales.

-Online retailers are the big winner on Black Friday, resulting in the syphoning off of a subsequent sale day for online shopping called Cyber Monday, which happens the Monday following Black Friday.
+Online retailers are the big winner on Black Friday, resulting in the syphoning off a subsequent sale day for online shopping called Cyber Monday, which happens the Monday following Black Friday.

 Cyber Monday past, present and future